 The cilantro and parsley succumbed first.
 Their thin stems and curled leaves couldn’t muster the strength to keep standing and fainting and standing and fainting in the heat.
 When temperatures rose or the soil grew bone dry they collapsed, stems hanging limply over the side of their metal pots.
-Sometimes the limp plants became entangled, … Continue reading I miss my cactus
+Sometimes the limp plants became entangled, … Continue reading The Death of an Herb Garden

 I'm planning to move soon, so I made a photo essay about my neighborhood.
 I live on a street filled with print shops, punk shows, stray cats, laundromats, and old friends.